Business Intelligence

 Business Intelligence and PowerMetrics

 Klipfolio PowerMetrics is a modern, metric-centric BI platform that helps organizations data-driven decision making.
 With a curated metric catalog, automatic filters, and AI-powered insights, teams can define, explore, and trust their metrics across the business.
+See what real-customers are saying about PowerMetrics.

 For organizations looking to jumpstart their BI initiatives, MetricHQ offers access to over 300 proven metric definitions, making it easy to implement best-practice metrics and accelerate adoption across teams.